 In order to find dissertations and research material, you can use LUBcat and LUBsearch.
-However, if you a looking for research specifically from Lund University, you can find a great deal in the university’s own institutional repository; Lund University Publications, LUP.
+However, if you a looking for research specifically from Lund University, you can find a great deal in the Research Portal.

-You can read more about LUCRIS, the registration of research publications and Open Access here.
+Read more about LUCRIS and the registration of research publications as well as Open Access here.

 You can also find research publications via Google Scholar, which collects many forms of scholarly texts.
 Articles and other material that the Lund University Libraries have the license to, can often be accessed in full text format directly via Google Scholar, as long as you have logged in with your Lucat or Student account.
 However, please note that everything that you can find in Google Scholar is not quality controlled.
 Read more about evaluating sources.